Taukir1515/Cheat-Sheet/SMB.md

 ```
 - -r = listing a drive content

-### Uploading file to target device:
+### Uploading file to target device
-- Create a file (named 'backdoor') in the attacker's device
+- Create a file (i.e. 'backdoor') in the attacker's device
 ```
 touch backdoor
 ```